best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### File names
 In terms of usability it is best practice for file names to:
-* be unique, e.g. don’t call all your data downloads ‘Data download’
+* be unique, for example don’t call all your data downloads ‘Data download’
 * be descriptive and make sense out of context – for example, tell the user what is in a data download, don’t just call it ‘Data download 1’
 * be [frontloaded](https://digitalcommunications.wp.st-andrews.ac.uk/2017/03/15/web-writing-basics-frontloading/)
 * be short – aim for 60 characters including spaces